 Can my dog still contract rabies after being vaccinated?

 Unfortunately, like most vaccines, the rabies vaccine is not 100% effective.
-That said, the vaccine does protect your dog against the virus.
-It is important to prevent your pets from contracting this virus in the first place; vaccinations are a key tool for preventing disease in dogs.
+That said, the vaccine does protect your dog against the virus, and it's much better you get it for your dog, rather than having them go without.
+Vaccinations are a key tool for preventing disease in dogs, and it is important to prevent your pets from contracting this virus in the first place.

 Can a vaccinated dog transmit rabies?